dgraeber/seed-farmer/docs_v2/docs/getting-started/bootstrapping.md

 1. Sets up the toolchain account with the necessary IAM roles
 2. Also bootstraps the account as a target account (`--as-target`)
 3. Uses the project name `myproject`
-4. Trusts the `Admin` role to assume the toolchain role
+4. Trusts the `DevOps` role to assume the toolchain role

 ## Bootstrap Target Account